Climate and Average Weather Year Round in Mexico City Mexico

 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.8 months, from March 8 to June 2, with an average daily incident shortwave energy per square meter above 6.9 kWh.
-The brightest day of the year is April 19, with an average of 7.3 kWh.
+The brightest month of the year in Mexico City is April, with an average of 7.3 kWh.

 The darker period of the year lasts for 2.5 months, from November 9 to January 24, with an average daily incident shortwave energy per square meter below 5.5 kWh.
-The darkest day of the year is December 22, with an average of 5.0 kWh.
+The darkest month of the year in Mexico City is December, with an average of 5.1 kWh.

 For the purposes of this report, the geographical coordinates of Mexico City are 19.428 deg latitude, -99.128 deg longitude, and 7,349 ft elevation.